n6il/pyDriveWire/docs/The pyDriveWire Manual.md

 ### Requirements

 * pyDriveWire is a Python 2.7 script.
-It may or may not run on Python3 (will likely migrate at a later time).
+It will not run on Python3
 * PyPy is preferred over CPython.
 Pypy has Just-In-Time compilation and pyDriveWire will run a lot faster (and likely will also use lower CPU) than CPython, but pyDriveWire is completely compatible with either one.